Image as First-Order Norm+Linear Autoregression: Unveiling Mathematical Invariance: Abstract

 \section{Abstract}

-This paper reveals that every image can be understood as a first-order norm+linear autoregressive process, referred to as FINOLA, where norm+linear denotes the use of normalization before the linear model.
-We demonstrate that images of size 256$\times$256 can be reconstructed from a compressed vector using autoregression up to a 16$\times$16 feature map, followed by upsampling and convolution.
-This discovery sheds light on the underlying partial differential equations (PDEs) governing the latent feature space.
-Additionally, we investigate the application of FINOLA for self-supervised learning through a simple masked prediction technique.
-By encoding a single unmasked quadrant block, we can autoregressively predict the surrounding masked region.
-Remarkably, this pre-trained representation proves effective for image classification and object detection tasks, even in lightweight networks, without requiring fine-tuning.
+This paper introduces a novel mathematical property applicable to diverse images, referred to as FINOLA (First-Order Norm+Linear Autoregressive).
+FINOLA represents each image in the latent space as a first-order autoregressive process, in which each regression step simply applies a shared linear model on the normalized value of its immediate neighbor.
+This intriguing property reveals a mathematical invariance that transcends individual images.
+Expanding from image grids to continuous coordinates, we unveil the presence of two underlying partial differential equations.
+We validate the FINOLA property from two distinct angles: image reconstruction and self-supervised learning.
+Firstly, we demonstrate the ability of FINOLA to auto-regress up to a 256$\times$256 feature map (the same resolution to the image) from a single vector placed at the center, successfully reconstructing the original image by only using three 3$\times$3 convolution layers as decoder.
+Secondly, we leverage FINOLA for self-supervised learning by employing a simple masked prediction approach.
+Encoding a single unmasked quadrant block, we autoregressively predict the surrounding masked region.
+Remarkably, this pre-trained representation proves highly effective in image classification and object detection tasks, even when integrated into lightweight networks, all without the need for extensive fine-tuning.
 The code will be made publicly available.